 First, compile your information and get digital copies.

-You'll need a Certificate of Title for your property, plans of the work, specifications for the materials used in the work, supporting design and/or engineering reports and professional opinions and/or producer statements.
+You'll need a Record of Title for your property, plans of the work, specifications for the materials used in the work, supporting design and/or engineering reports and professional opinions and/or producer statements.

 These documents are used to help us establish that building works comply with the New Zealand Building Code.
 They can be provided by suitably qualified professionals.